Millions of pages of information - and misinformation - are added to the web every day.

 Search on the word "jobs" to find web pages which include the company names and the word "jobs" on them.
 In the example below, the search is for jobs with either of two companies (A or B).

-If the employer's name is more than one word, put quotation marks around the company name, like "General Motors" or "Wal-Mart Stores."
+If the employer's name is more than one word, put quotation marks around the company name, like "General Motors" or "WalMart Stores" telling Google that you are looking for a phrase -- the same words in that specific order, not simply a string of unconnected words that may be found scattered across a web page.

 To make Google look for more than one employer, include two (or more) employer names, with the word "OR" (which MUST be in all capital letters or Google will ignore it) between the alternative terms, as in the examples above and below.

 Including the word "OR" (in all capitals) between employer names will tell Google that you want to find web pages with any of the named employers and the word "jobs" on the pages.
 If you don't capitalize "OR," Google will think it's just a word you want it to find.

 Interested in more than 2 employers?
-Just add another "OR" in the middle and string together up to 8, like this - "company A" OR "company B" or "company C" and so on...
+Just add another "OR" in the middle and string together up to 8, like this - "company A" OR "company B" OR "company C" OR and so on...

 If you leave out the "OR" Google will automatically assume you mean "and" - as in "company A" and "company B" etc. So, without the "OR" Google look for pages containing ALL of the employers names as well as the word "jobs" and that's not likely to be useful.